stratosphereips/Manati/README.md

 After putting the password you should be logged in in the postgres.

 You can change the password of the manati_db_user in the database and the in the code in the file manati/settings.py
+11. Install redis-server and execute redis_worker.sh file (in background or another console)

+        ./redis_worker.sh

-11. Run migrate files
+12. Run migrate files

-        python ./manage.py makemigrations background_task
         python ./manage.py makemigrations guardian
         python ./manage.py migrate

-12. Create super user for login in the web system if you need
+13. Create super user for login in the web system if you need

         python manage.py createsuperuser